-Yes, you can and actually the Mackerel skin is full of healthy fats!
-I prefer to keep the skin on the Mackerel when I cook it, as it helps keeping the fish moist while cooking.
+Yes, you can and actually, the Mackerel skin is full of healthy fats!
+I prefer to keep the skin on the Mackerel when I cook it, as it helps to keep the fish moist while cooking.

 What wine pairs well with Mackerel?

 You could pick from Pinot Grigio or Pinot Noir as these wines have good acidity, which you definitely need to cut through the oiliness of the fish.

 Tools/Ingredients I Used To Make The Healthy Oven Roasted Spanish Mackerel:

 - Capers – salty and briny, capers are perfect to add a mix of flavor to your dishes.

 - Sheet Pan – I love these pans, they are 17×12 inches and also have a lifetime warranty.

 - Organic Olive Oil – olive oil can make or break a dish, I always opt for organic, high-quality oil to add to my marinades and salads.

 - Dried Chili Peppers – these are great to add some heat to any dish, we always keep some in our pantry.